sarahsupp/ERC-bird-dispersal/README.md

 | file name and location | description| analysis stage |
 | ------------- | ------------- | ------------- |
 | movement-ecology-paper.Rmd | creates an example data visual for [Supp et al. 2021](https://movementecologyjournal.biomedcentral.com/articles/10.1186/s40462-021-00294-2) article (not part of the main project) | outputs figures |

+### Results files
+These represent summaries of the output data or results in tables.
+They can be found in the results folder and represent .rds, .txt, and .docx files.

+### figs files
+These represent figures that are relevant to the main project.
+It contains .png and .txt files.

 ---

 ### Old files (some of these are in oldcode file):